anderkve/FYS3150/_sources/book/projects/project3.md

 In a system with complicated periodic motions we should expect the possibility for seeing resonance phenomena.
 In a Penning trap, this can be investigated by subjecting the system to a time-dependent electromagnetic field and study *the loss of trapped particles as function of the applied frequency*.

-There are multiple ways of subjecting the system to a time-dependent field, here we will do it by including a time-dependent perturbation to the applied potential, i.e. make the replacement
+There are multiple ways of subjecting the system to a time-dependent field.
+Here we will do it by including a time-dependent perturbation to the applied potential, i.e. make the replacement

 $$
 V_0 \rightarrow V_0 \left(1 + f \cos(\omega_V t)\right),